-There is a lot to see in Venice’s Centro Storico, the historic center, yet, there are those smaller gems.
+Sure, there is a lot to see in Venice’s Centro Storico, the historic center, yet, there are also those smaller gems.
 In this guide, I show you how to visit Murano, Burano, and Torcello, comfortably on a self-guided tour.
 It’s actually pretty easy and inexpensive to visit these three islands on a day trip from Venice.

 The Venetian Lagoon

-However, that’s only a small island in the Venetian lagoon which spreads over 550 square kilometers and is located north of the Adriatic Sea.
-This lagoon emerged from the Brenta river and other waters from the Po valley around 4000 B. C. Only around 8 percent of the surface consists of islands.
+However, that’s only one small island in the Venetian lagoon which spreads over 550 square kilometers and is located north of the Adriatic Sea.
+This lagoon emerged from the Brenta River and other waters from the Po valley around 4000 B. C. Only around 8 percent of the area consists of islands.
 The remaining surface consists of waters, mud flats, and marshland.

-The lagoon forms the largest wetland connected to the Mediterranean Sea and has three outlets to the Adriatic Sea this connection to the Adriatic causes strong water movements and spring tides.
-This so-called acqua alta floods the Centro Storico regularly.
+The lagoon forms the largest wetland connected to the Mediterranean Sea and has three outlets to the Adriatic Sea.
+This connection to the Adriatic causes strong water movements and spring tides.
+Therefore, the so-called acqua alta floods the Centro Storico regularly.

 The northern part of the lagoon towards Torcello contains mainly fresh water.
 There is hardly any tidal range.
 It is therefore called laguna morta, which translates to dead lagoon.
 In contrast, the water level of the saltwater part – the laguna viva, hence, the living lagoon – rises and falls with the ebb and flow of the sea.

 As a matter of fact, there is a total of 120 islands in the lagoon.
 However, only 11 are permanently inhabited.
-Apart from the Centro Storico, everybody is visiting, there are at least three more islands you should not miss
+Apart from the Centro Storico, there are at least three more islands you should not miss when visiting Venice:

 Of all the islands in the Venetian lagoon, Murano is the third largest one – after the Centro Storico and the Lido.
-It has a size of a bit over one square kilometer and actually consists of seven small islands divided by eight channels and connected by bridges.
+It has a size of a bit over one square kilometer and actually consists of seven small islets divided by eight channels and connected through bridges.

 The island of Murano is located about 1.5 kilometers – or one mile – north of the Centro Storico.
 It once used to be an independent commune, but is now part of greater Venice.

-Although there are some landmarks such as the Church of Santa Maria e San Donato, the Church of San Pietro Martire, and the Palazzo da Mula, most people are visiting for the glass.
-For the uncountable stores as well as for the Murano Glass Museum, housed in the large Palazzo Giustinian.
+Although there are some landmarks such as the Church of Santa Maria e San Donato, the Church of San Pietro Martire, and the Palazzo da Mula, most people visit Murano for the famous glass, sold in uncountable small stores.
+Another great attraction is the Murano Glass Museum, housed in the large Palazzo Giustinian.

 In the 13th century, Murano was a summer resort for the Venetian aristocrats who built beautiful villas with orchards and gardens there.
-Eventually, the furnaces that were used for glass melting were a fire hazard to the Centro Storico.
-Therefore, the Venetians outsourced the glass production to the island of Murano.
+As the furnaces that were used for glass melting became a fire hazard to the Centro Storico, the Venetians outsourced the glass production to Murano.

 This way, the island became Europe’s prime glassmaking center.
 The heyday of production was in the 15th and 16th centuries.

 Heart of Glass

 Murano wasn’t only famous for its outstanding quality.
-During the 15th century, the local glassmakers created cristallo.
-This almost transparent glass was the world’s finest.
+During the 15th century, the local glassmakers invented cristallo.
+It was almost transparent and became the world’s finest glass.

 On the other hand, they also developed a white-colored glass, a milk glass called lattimo, that looked like porcelain.
-They have been making huge chandeliers, amazing mirrors, bowls and vases, jewelry, and beads were produced in large numbers.
+Huge chandeliers, amazing mirrors, bowls and vases, jewelry, and beads were produced in large numbers.

 To this date, glass is one of the most sought-after souvenirs among visitors to Venice.